EpicsDAO/solv2/README.md

-  stake [options] <stakeAccountPubkey>  Solana Delegate Stake Command update|u [options]                    Solana Version Update, Restart and Monitoring Delinquent Stake log|l [options]                       tail logs release|r [options] <version>         publish release help [command]                        display help for command
+  stake [options] <stakeAccountPubkey>  Solana Delegate Stake Command update|u [options]                    Solana Version Update, Restart and Monitoring Delinquent Stake log|l [options]                       tail logs help [command]                        display help for command
 ```

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/EpicsDAO/solv2 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.
+Bug reports and pull requests are welcome on GitHub at https://github.com/EpicsDAO/solv This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.

 ## License